dancesWithCycles/digitransit-setup/src/installation/overview.rst

    }

 .. note::
-     As can be seen in the diagram, some dependencies are circular.
+     It can be seen in the diagram, some dependencies are circular.
 This poses a few challenges when first setting up a working instance, which we will address later on.